 Cumulative Loan Book Total: The total lent by ArchOver since we launched the platform.

 Amount in Recovery: Amount we started recovering in the nominated year.
-Note: the loan(s) in Recovery could have originated at any time in the previous three years.
+Note: the loan(s) in Recovery could have originated at any time in the previous four years.

-Amount Losses for Year: Any Losses from the Recovery that was reported in that specific year.
+Amount Losses for Year: Any Losses from the Recovery that were reported in that specific year.